-Before tightening the switch nut align the dial as shown:

-31. Align the knob with R (standard reed switch motor) and tighten the set screw.
+36. Attach the bracket to the board as shown on the previous picture.
+Before tightening the switch nut align the dial as shown below.
+After that align the knob with R (standard reed switch motor) and tighten the set screw.